CNA-Tech/PKS-Ninja/LabGuides/Lab12-Git/readme.md

 </details>
 <br/>

 1.1.8 Name your project `TestRepo1` and click `Create repository`.
-On the Quick Setup instructions, copy the command under `…or push an existing repository from the command line` section and paste them into the `cli-vm` prompt as shown in the following screenshots
+On the Quick Setup instructions, copy the command under `…or push an existing repository from the command line` section, paste the commands into the `cli-vm` prompt and follow the prompts to authenticate to your github account as shown in the following screenshots

 <details><summary>Screenshot 1.1.8.1</summary>
 <img src="Images/2018-11-14-03-52-27.png">